 Is There a Better Alternative to Arbonne MLM?

-Multi-level marketing isn't a great business model in that it is too close to being a pyramid scheme.
+Multi-level marketing isn’t a great business model in that it’s too close to being a pyramid scheme.
 I say this because to be successful with most MLM companies you have to recruit other people into your downline as well as actually sell the products the company produces.